Richard-Lynch/DSA_Anton/slides/00_draft.md

 5. strong code and analytical habits and code simiplification
 6. able to employ a variety of profiling, debugging, and optimisation tools

+##Good Habits
+* Maintain a `my_name.c` set of utility data structures and functions.
+* Build a folder of test/experiment/demo projects e.g. on GitHub.
+* Make time to practice 30mins-1hr per day, always.
+* Read experts' code.
+Find their GitHub accounts etc. Ask.
+Steal their tricks.
+* Work on projects with other people.

 ##Discussion Questions
 * what is the fundamental task of a computer program?